Joint mortgages: What are they and should you get one?

 How to apply for a joint mortgage

-”If you can reasonably afford the full mortgage by yourself, it makes sense to eliminate complexity long-term by avoiding a joint mortgage,” Cohen says.
+“If you can reasonably afford the full mortgage by yourself, it makes sense to eliminate complexity long-term by avoiding a joint mortgage,” says Cohen.
 But, if you decide to apply for a joint mortgage, here’s how to move forward:

-1. Submit a loan application.
+- Submit a loan application.
 To apply for a joint mortgage, each co-borrower needs to fill out and submit a loan application.
+Be sure to shop around with multiple lenders and compare interest rates before applying with a lender.

-Keep in mind that the steps to originating a joint mortgage will vary from lender to lender, so be sure to ask for details (how easy or onerous the process is could influence your choice of lender).
+Keep in mind that the steps to originating a joint mortgage will vary by lender, so be sure to ask for details (how easy or hard the process is could influence your choice of lender).
 Overall, though, have patience.
-“With a joint mortgage application, expect the overall lending process to take longer,” Cohen says.
+“With a joint mortgage application, expect the overall lending process to take longer,” says Cohen.